AbdulrahmanIsmailMohamed/AbdulrahmanIsmailMohamed/README.md

  <h1 align="center">Hi 👋, I'm Abdulrahman Ismail</h1>
 <h3 align="center">Backend Developer || GIS Specialist</h3>
 <p>Hi Devs <br>
-My name is Abdulrahman, I am 21 years old, and I am in the Faculty of Arts, Zagazig University, Department of Surveying, Maps and Geographic Information Systems, and I am learning programming by myself without a mentor
-I'm into programming.
-Two years ago, I started with the C++ programming language and learned the basics of programming I am currently learning the field of Backend by nodejs and I have done a lot of projects with it such as E-Commerce and you can see more about my GitHub <br>
+My name is Abdulrahman, a 21-year-old self-taught programmer passionate about backend development.
+I started my programming journey two years ago by learning the basics of C++, and since then, I have expanded my skills to include other languages and frameworks.

+As a highly motivated backend Node.js developer, I thrive on creating efficient and scalable web applications.
+I have expertise in building robust APIs and implementing server-side logic using Node.js, Express, and MongoDB.
+Additionally, I am experienced in TypeScript development and proficient in version control using Git.

+Currently, I am pursuing a degree in Survey, Maps, and Geographic Information Systems at Zagazig University.
+My educational background complements my programming interests as it enables me to apply my skills in mapping and analysis using tools like ArcGIS, Global Mapper, and Google Earth.
+I am excited about exploring the intersection of geospatial data and programming.

+Alongside my technical skills, I possess a solid foundation in data structures, algorithms, and problem-solving.
+This allows me to design and implement efficient and optimized solutions.
+I am continuously working on personal projects to further enhance my programming abilities and keep up with the latest industry trends.

-And I want to be Full Stack with React.js and I'm looking forward to learning more and more because I love programming <br>
+I am eager to contribute to real-world projects, collaborate with other developers, and continue learning and growing as a backend Node.js developer. <br>
 nice to see you<p>

  <img src="https://github.com/Govindv7555/Govindv7555/blob/main/49e76e0596857673c5c80c85b84394c1.gif" width=800px height=95px>